-- 1. Hydro One Networks Inc.'s electricity transmission licence ET-2003-0035 is amended by adding the following new conditions: - 19.9.1 The Licensee shall develop and seek approval for the following three transmission line projects: - a) A new 230 kilovolt (kV) transmission line from Mississagi Transformer Station to Third Line Transformer Station, including associated station facility expansions or upgrades required at the terminal stations; - A new 500 kV transmission line from Mississagi Transformer Station to Hanmer Transformer Station, including associated station facility expansions or upgrades required at the terminal stations; and
+- 1. Hydro One Networks Inc.'s electricity transmission licence ET-2003-0035 is amended by adding the following new condition: - 19.10.1 The Licensee shall develop and seek approval for a new 230 kilovolt (kV) transmission line (built to 500 kV standards) from Wawa Transformer Station to Porcupine Transformer Station, including associated station facility expansions or upgrades required at the terminal stations.